 Another advantage is that instead of being perched on your handlebar, your expensive phone is safely tucked away in a pocket or bag.

-Computers with smartphone pairing also record data from your ride for later analysis.
+Bike computers with smartphone pairing also record data from your ride for later analysis.

 Computers that pair with smartphones cost about £100.